dottxt-ai/outlines/docs/reference/models/llamacpp.md

 ## Generate text

-To generate text you must first create a `Generator` object by passing the model instance and, possibley, the expected output type:
+To generate text you must first create a `Generator` object by passing the model instance and, possibly, the expected output type:

 ```python
 from outlines import models, generate